Computation of Feasible Assume-Guarantee Contracts: A Resilience-based Approach: Computation of Feasible AGCs

 \end{example}

-\begin{remark} Since the resilience metric \( g_{\psi_i} \) for the finite-horizon reachability is derived from approximations in \cite[Section~\rom{4}.C.2]{saoud2024temporal}, the computed assumptions are not necessarily the largest possible ball-shaped sets.
-While the computed assumptions are valid within the bounds of the approximation, they may be conservative.
-This suggests that a larger ball-shaped set of assumptions could still meet the specified requirements. \end{remark} \begin{remark} Although the examples presented above utilize identical specification types across all subsystems, the proposed framework is not limited to identical specifications.
-For instance, one subsystem might be required to satisfy a finite-horizon safety specification, while another may need to meet an exact-time or finite-time reachability specification.
+\begin{remark} Although the examples presented above utilize identical specification types across all subsystems, the proposed framework is not limited to identical specifications.
+For instance, one subsystem might be required to satisfy a finite-horizon safety specification, while another may need to meet an exact-time or finite-horizon reachability specification.
 The algorithms developed in this work can naturally extend to these situations, as the resilience metric is defined in relation to the specific local specification for each subsystem. \end{remark}